-After a full clinical and lab screening of the couple, who decided to proceed to an IVF procedure, a protocol is followed for the stimulation of ovaries depending on the woman’s age, the hormonological tests or the results of previous ovaries stimulation.
+After the full clinical and lab screening of the couple, who decided to proceed with an IVF treatment, a protocol is followed for the stimulation of ovaries depending on the woman’s age, the hormonological test results and/or the outcome of previous ovaries stimulations.
 Then, a medical prescription is given, the cost of which remains quite high.
-However, health funds cover a large percentage of such costs, as long as the couple submits all relevant documents and certificates, and the fund committee approves the same.
+However, social health insurance covers a large percentage of such costs, if the couple submits all relevant documents and certificates.

 Advantages of natural cycle IVF:

-- Possibility to repeat the procedure month after month;
+- Possibility to repeat the procedure for consecutive months

 - Smallest possible psychological impact on the couple.

 - During the scheduled egg retrieval, ovulation might possibly occur, making egg retrieval impossible to be performed.